percona/pbm-docs/docs/usage/delete-backup.md

 ### Behavior

-You can delete either a specified backup snapshot or all backup snapshots older than the specified time.
-Starting with version 2.0.0, you can also delete [selective backups](../features/selective-backup.md).
+You can delete either a specified backup snapshot or backup snapshots created before the specified time.
+Starting with version 2.0.0, you can delete [selective backups](../features/selective-backup.md).
+Starting with version [2.4.0](../release-notes/2.4.0.md), you can delete backups by type; for example, delete all physical backups that are older than the specified time.

 === "A specific backup"